Comment from Rebus:

 of the persona I had created and projected in my role as the

 times.
-While I might have wrestled with the artwork for a Midnight Show
+So, while I might have wrestled with the artwork for a midnight show

 handbill for days, I would act as if it had been dashed off in an